Running Spark Applications

 |local||Run Spark locally with one worker thread (that is, no parallelism).|

-|local[K]||Run Spark locally with K worker threads (ideally, set this to the number of cores on your host).|
+|local[K]||Run Spark locally with K worker threads.
+(Ideally, set this to the number of cores on your host.)|

 |local[*]||Run Spark locally with as many worker threads as logical cores on your host.|

-|spark://host:port||Run on the Spark Standalone Master on the specified host.
-The port must be the one your Master is configured to use (7077 by default).|
+|spark://host:port||Run using the Spark Standalone cluster manager with the Spark Master on the specified host and port (7077 by default).|

-|yarn||Run on a YARN cluster.
-The cluster location is determined by the HADOOP_CONF_DIR or YARN_CONF_DIR variable.
+|yarn||Run using a YARN cluster manager.
+The cluster location is determined by HADOOP_CONF_DIR or YARN_CONF_DIR.
 See Configuring the Environment.|

 - The cluster manager launches executors on behalf of the driver program.

 - The driver runs the application.
 Based on the transformations and actions in the application, the driver sends tasks to executors.

 - Tasks are run on executors to compute and save results.